eddycyu/eddycyu/_moocs/purpose/week3/birthday.md

 order: purpose.3.3
 ---

 Suppose that people enter a room one at a time.
-How people must enter until two share a birthday?
+How many people must enter until two share a birthday?
 Counterintuitively, after 23 people enter the room, there is approximately a 50–50 chance that two share a birthday.
 This phenomenon is known as the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem){:target="_blank" rel="noopener"}
 or birthday paradox.

 Write a program Birthday.java that takes two integer command-line arguments